 What is the Workforce Training Fund Express Program?
 General Information

-The Workforce Training Fund Express Program assists companies with 100 or fewer employees to address their employee training needs through a list of pre-registered courses.
+The Workforce Training Fund Express Program assists companies of any size (effective 9/1/2020) to address their employee training needs through a list of pre-registered courses.
 Eligible employers complete a short, online application to request grant funds for pre-registered training courses.
 Grant funds are limited to $30,000 per company per calendar year and $3,000 per employee per course.

 A company whose request has been approved will be reimbursed for up to 50% of the actual cost of training.
 Courses that a company is legally mandated to provide to its employees are not eligible for reimbursement under this grant program (i.e. OSHA).
 You may only request reimbursement for training individuals who are on your company’s payroll and work in Massachusetts.

 What is the mission of the Workforce Training Fund Express program?

 The mission of the Workforce Training Fund Express program is to provide small businesses with the resources to improve their Massachusetts-based workers’ skills, and to maintain the economic strength and viability of the Commonwealth’s businesses.
 Training funded by this program should address the priorities of the Massachusetts Workforce Training Fund:

 - Projects that will result in job retention, job growth or increased wages.